Conforms with the guiding principles of Eco-Friendly Landscaping

 the layering of evergreen California native shrubs and installation of

-• Additional on-site water retention is achieved through the installation
+a fence. - Additional on-site water retention is achieved through the installation

 of permeable pavers, gravel and stepping stones used across the